onzfonz/comp227/src/content/5/en/part5a.md

 This also slows down development.
 For example, when we test creating new tasks, we have to login again every single time.

-This problem is easily solved by saving the login details to [local storage](https://developer.mozilla.org/en-US/docs/Web/API/Storage).
+This problem is easily solved by saving the login details to [**local storage**](https://developer.mozilla.org/en-US/docs/Web/API/Storage).
 Local Storage is a [key-value](https://en.wikipedia.org/wiki/Key-value_database) database in the browser.

 It is very easy to use.